agostinhodev/powerschool-technical-test-app-parent/README.md

 ### Run e2e tests with cypress:

 Just in this case you must have yarn or npm installed in your host machine, because cypress needs to open a browser UI to run the tests.
-So, dot the following:
+So, do the following:

 1. Go to `frontend` folder